thewmh/wizardunicorn.ninja-astro/src/pages/frontend-masters/nodejs/introduction-nodejs-v2.md

 ### Using npm Packages

+When you are ready to use an NPM package, read the documentation for that package so you understand how to import it and use it!

 ### Running npm Scripts

+In the `package.json` file, there is a `scripts` object that contains all of your package scripts.
+To execute one of those scripts you would open a console / terminal and type `npm run ${script_name}`.
+You may commonly see `dev`, `test`, and / or `serve`, but you can add anything you want here and call it as noted.

 ## CLI

 ### Setup a CLI Script with Node.js

+A CLI (command line interface) is a program designed to start and complete one-off tasks.
+Node is a great runtime [environment] to create a CLI in that will run on any machine that has Node installed on it.
+Creating a CLI in Node just takes an extra step or two because they re just an ordinary Node app wrapped behind a `bin` command.
+We will create a CLI that opens a random Reddit post in a browser.
+We'll start from scratch with a new folder and make it a package with `npm init`.

 ### Building a Reddit CLI

 ## Servers